 - Understand the business questions you’re seeking to answer before you jump into the tech.

 - Take the time to define your own unique data collection and analysis requirements.

 - Significant preparation and forward-planning on your part is required to properly leverage data analytics tools like Power BI to its full potential, without facing resource wastage or skill gaps.

 - It’s always better to start small and focus on mapping your business needs and pain-points to establish a data modernisation plan and align your future data solution with your desired future business outcomes.

 Data Estate Modernisation - Next steps

-If you need help with your data estate modernisation, data platform consultancies like Xello provide comprehensive data solutions to help you align your estate with Azure Cloud and the capabilities of its latest tools with your goals.
+If you need help with your data estate modernisation, data platform consultancies like Xello provide comprehensive data analytics solutions to help you align your estate with the capabilities of the best fit cloud platform with your goals.

-With our Data Estate Modernisation blueprint, we help businesses by performing a discovery of your current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
-We also offer guidance on other key parts of your data strategy, including governance, consolidation, migration and management.
+We help businesses by performing a discovery of their current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
+We also offer guidance on other key parts of your data strategy, including BI, governance, consolidation, migration and management.